 Defined benefit retirement plans are differentiated from defined contribution plans like 401ks, 403(b), and IRAs.
 Defined contribution plans have an actual number value of assets in them that can be cashed out whereas pensions have no cash out value and must be distributed per month (usually).

-Because defined benefit retirement plans have no cash-out value, so it’s almost impossible to figure out what the whole value of the plan in order to distribute the value in a divorce.
+Because defined benefit retirement plans have no cash-out value, it is almost impossible to figure out what the whole value of the plan in order to distribute the value in a divorce.
 Defined benefit plans are based on a complicated of formula of how long you worked, what your position was, and what you contributed.
 Florida courts have found that “no recitation of formulae, considered in the abstract, could capture the variety of considerations necessary in order to do equity” Diffenderfer v.
 Diffenderfer, 491 So.
 2d 265, 269 (Fla.
 1986)

 Despite the lament at imprecision in Diffenderfer most Florida divorce lawyers are happy to hire an actuary (a person who compiles and analyzes statistics and uses them to calculate financial values) to approximate the cash value of a pension.
 It is common for one party to want to keep their pension in its entirety in exchange for other assets like a house.
 In situations like this, it is important to have some expert assess the value of a pension.